Dealing with the Passive Partner

 Give a heads up.
 For those easily rattled by transitions, give them a head up.
 John’s wife needs to say on Tuesday that maybe she’s thinking of her mother coming over for dinner on the weekend.
 While still a bit upsetting (remember John mentally mapped out weekend on Monday), it gives him time to think it over and adjust, to figure out what he may want rather than collapsing.
 It’s not about mothers, but about adjusting to change.

 Put your partner in charge.
-The rewiring of the brain, the skill development comes in learning to be proactive rather than passively reactive.
-One way to do this is to ask your partner to be in charge of something – an upcoming vacation, a dinner for friends.
+Rewiring of the brain and skill development comes from learning to be proactive rather than passively reactive.
+One way to do this is to ask your partner to be in charge of something — an upcoming vacation, a dinner for friends.
 Give sufficient notice.
 Say they can do whatever they want.
-Sound low key and relaxed.
+Sound low-key and relaxed.
 Make it an invitation and non-pressured rather than a command.

 And then take what you get — no criticism, no micromanaging.
 This is an experiment in and experience in proactivity, not about ideal vacations or dinner parties.
 Keep expectations low to none.

 Support the expression of any negative emotions.
-Because passivity can be an auto response to avoiding conflict and submerging negative emotions, anytime….anytime your partner expresses any negative emotion – frustration, irritation, annoyance, anger, disappointment – encourage the expression by remaining calm, by listening.
+Because passivity can be an auto-response to avoiding conflict and submerging negative emotions, anytime your partner expresses any negative emotion — frustration, irritation, annoyance, anger, disappointment — encourage the expression by remaining calm, by listening.
 It is not about the content, it is about helping your partner feel safe in expressing these types of feelings.

 Talk about passivity.
-If you have been carrying the weight of decisions, if you have been feeling frustrated, get it on the table.
-Not about your carrying the load and feeling fed up, not raging about the other’s complacence, but about the passivity itself, your partners seeming struggle to speak up and saying what they want rather than going along with.
+If you have been carrying the weight of decisions and have been feeling frustrated, get it on the table.
+Not about your carrying the load and feeling fed up, not raging about the other’s complacency, but about the passivity itself — your partner's apparent struggle to speak up and say what they want.
 Talk about appreciating your partners insights, inputs, ideas.
-See if you together can come up with a plan to change the dynamics.
+See if you together can come up with a plan to change the dynamic.

 Seek couple counseling.
-I’ve seen men and women who are “sent” by their partners to work on their passivity, and they show up not to work on it, but to once again replicate the problem and go along with.
+I’ve seen men and women who are “sent” by their partners to work on their passivity, and they show up not to work on it, but to once again replicate the problem and "go along with."
 This has limited value.
-Try couple counseling instead so you can start out on an equal footing around who has what problem, and can work together as team to solve them.
+Try couple's counseling instead so you can start out on an equal footing around who has what problem, and can work together as team to solve them.